edmistond/davidedmiston.com/source/_posts/Flattening-a-List.md

 //   1 pending
 ```

 Since we have tests, we can see we didn't break anything there.
-Let's go ahead and try un-skipping that more complicated test and applying that `deepEqual` fix to it and see if we get the behavior we're wanting.
+Let's try un-skipping that more complicated test, applying that `deepEqual` fix to it, and seeing if we get the behavior we want.

 ```javascript flatten_test.js
 it("should return a flattened array when passed a nested array", () => {